Jiddu Krishnamurti: Death

 Krishnamurti died of pancreatic cancer on 17 February 1986, at the age of 90.
 The announcement of KFT (Krishnamurti Foundation Trust) refers to the course of his health condition until the moment of death.
 The first signs came almost nine months before his death, when he felt very tired.
-In October 1985, he went from England (Brockwood Park School) to India and after that, he suffered from exhaustion, fevers, and lost weight.
+In October 1985, he went from Bramdean, England (Brockwood Park School) to India and after that, he suffered from exhaustion, fevers, and lost weight.
 Krishnamurti decided to go back to Ojai (10 January 1986) after his last talks in Madras, which necessitated a 24-hour flight.
 Once he arrived at Ojai he underwent medical tests that revealed he was suffering from pancreatic cancer.
 The cancer was untreatable, either surgically or otherwise, so Krishnamurti decided to go back to his home at Ojai, where he spent his last days.
 Friends and professionals nursed him.
 His mind was clear until the last moment.
 Krishnamurti died on 17 February 1986, at 10 minutes past midnight, California time.
 In accordance with his wishes, no memorial service was conducted.
-His ashes were divided into three parts: for Ojai, India and England.
+His ashes were divided into three parts: For Ojai, India, and England.
 In India they were immersed in River Ganga in Varanasi, Gangotri, and in the ocean Adayar beach.

 Schools

-Krishnamurti founded five schools in India, one in England, Brockwood Park School, and one in California, Oak Grove School.
+Krishnamurti founded five schools in India, the oldest being Rishi Valley School that he founded in 1928 in Andhra Pradesh, ten miles from Madanapalle, his birthplace.
+He also founded one in England, Brockwood Park School in 1969, and one in California, Oak Grove School.
 When asked, he enumerated the following as his educational aims: